This class analyzes a passed neural network and stores its internal

 This logical value specifies whether the

-passed model should be stored as a list (as it is described in the
+passed model should be stored as a list.
+This list can take

 a lot of memory for large networks, so by default the model is not